UdrK/Evolutionary_Music/README.md

 The first method randomly generates an Individual.
 It takes a root note, a scale, and a phrase_length.
 The root note and scale are needed to determine the pool of notes used by the individual to generate the music.
 The phrase_length simply says how many notes will be in the music generated.
 I might want to add random generation using perlin noise.
+To make individual make less random music at each generation, for each i-th note of the individual i pick a favorite one, which has a larger probability of being used.

 The second method takes 2 individuals and mixes their genes to produce a third.
 This is done by:
 ```